 As you know, I strongly believe that legitimate ministry and real heart change stem from expositing, studying and applying the Word of God.
 Therein lies the power of effective ministries (cf. Isaiah 55:11): serving the Word of God and making it applicable for life today.

 This week we take a look at “Service or Servitude.”

-In the OT Book of Proverbs, King Solomon provides many verses that illustrate the benefits of service from a pure heart, and in counter distinction, many verses that warn against serving wrong things.
-It is quite common, given man’s fallen nature, for one to become beholden to various addictions.
+In the Old Testament (OT) book of Proverbs, King Solomon provides many verses that illustrate the benefits of service from a pure heart, and in counter distinction, many verses that warn against serving wrong things.
+Given man’s fallen nature, it is quite common for a person to become beholden to various addictions.
 For instance, I know Christians who, to this day, are addicted to plagiarism; they are captive to copying the words of others.

 Accordingly, this week I would like for you to meditate on the following three rewards for service and seven captors of servitude passages.
 My prayer is that the Holy Spirit will use His Word to stimulate growth in these areas.
 May God bless you as you study!

 An attitude of serving others in the capital will lead to rewards in at least three areas of your life: personally, in relationship to others, and before God.
 Notice what Solomon says as we examine the following proverbial passages pertaining to these benefits: